Carver Houses: About

 The Carver houses replaced brownstones and tenement buildings which were demolished through slum clearance, displacing residents.
 During construction, crews discovered they were building over Montague's Creek, which fed into Hell Gate.
 The first buildings of the development were completed in 1955, and the rest by January 31, 1958.
 Kahn & Jacobs designed the complex which is named after George Washington Carver (1864-1943), an African American chemist, botanist, and educator who, despite being born into slavery, developed many uses for soybeans, peanuts, and sweet potatoes.
-The playground was designed by landscape architect M. Paul Friedberg, whose climbable sculpture was inspired by Isamu Noguchi.
 The project was funded by the state; rentals initially cost $12 a room.
 Once completed, the neighborhood saw a population decrease from over 2,000 residents to around 1,200.

+Funded through a grant from the Vincent Astor Foundation, the open space at the housing complex was designed by architect Simon Breines and landscape architect M. Paul Friedberg and included a plaza, amphitheater and climbing wall; the climbable sculpture was inspired by Isamu Noguchi.
+A dedication ceremony for the 60,000 sqft amphitheater was held on June 6, 1964 and attended by Brooke Astor.
+The results of the project led her to offer $1 million in funds for the development of open space at the Riis Houses.

 In December 1970, led by the Young Lords, tenants organized a rent strike until NYCHA provided more police officers to help preserve their community.

 In 2007, GrowNYC installed a community garden on the property.

 As of 2019, Shaun Commodore is serving as Resident Association President for Carver Houses, and is a member of the Manhattan South District Citywide Council of Presidents.